parabix/parabix-devel-mirror/README-pinyingrep.md

 How to Test Pinyin Grep
 ------------------
 To build Pinyin Grep, the working environment needs to have all requirements of icgrep build met.
+To test pinyingrep, you can run `make pinyintest` in the build directory.
-To test pinyingrep, `cd` the directory `QA` and run the following commends on your terminal:
+Equivalently, you can `cd` the directory `QA` and run the following commends on your terminal:
 ```
 python greptest.py -v -t pinyintest/pinyintest.xml ../build/bin/pinyingrep
 ```